niklasf/python-chess/docs/engine.rst

 AsyncSSH
 --------

-:class:`~chess.engine.EngineProtocol` can also be used with `AsyncSSH <https://asyncssh.readthedocs.io/en/latest/>`_ (since 1.16.0) to communicate with an engine on a remote computer.
+:class:`chess.engine.Protocol` can also be used with `AsyncSSH <https://asyncssh.readthedocs.io/en/latest/>`_ (since 1.16.0) to communicate with an engine on a remote computer.